firehot/cocos2d-2.0-kamcord/README.md

 Kamcord uploads videos in the background.
 This allows your user to get back to playing your game right away.
 Even after your app loses foreground, we still have 10 mins of time to upload.
 In the case that we can't finish it in those 10 minutes, we queue the job for next time the app regains foreground, and keep doing this until the video upload succeeds.

 If you are testing Kamcord with XCode and press the `Stop` button too soon after you press `Share`, the video will most likely not have finished uploading.
 This is especially true for videos recorded with `TRAILER_VIDEO_RESOLUTION` since they are about 5x larger than those recorded with `SMART_VIDEO_RESOLUTION`.
 Videos also upload much more quickly on WiFi than 3G.
 To ensure the video upload succeeds, just leave the app running for a sufficient time and check the video on kamcord.com.

+### Link error: Duplicate symbols in SBJsonWriter.o and SBJsonParser.o

+This is a collision that results from `AWSiOSSDK.framework`.
+This framework is necessary in order for us to upload videos to our servers.
+Unfortunately, Amazon was careless and didn't rename the popular JSON library `SBJson` when they built their framework.

+To remove these collisions, for every file `SBJson*.o` that complains of duplicate symbols, simply remove the corresopnding `SBJson*.m` file.

 ### armv6